The Safer Choice

 How can you prove that you considered a hazard to be too trivial to be documented?

 We can learn from the way hazardous substances are managed.
 Laboratories and similar users of multiple substances maintain an inventory.
 They give an initial risk rating to each one substance, and record on the inventory the decision as to whether the substances (and the use to which it is put) requires a more detailed risk assessment.
 So why not do the same for a location?
-See the example in the table below.
+See the example in Table 2.2.

 Location equipment inventory